 Edward Patrick Coffey passed away in Oakland, California, on June 9 of complications from Alzheimer's disease and cancer.
 He was 86.

 He is survived by his wife of 59 years, Clare Oliverio Coffey, daughters Lisa Coffey Mahoney (Robert), Sheila Coffey Kilty (Kevin), grandchildren Daniel and Kate Mahoney and Shannon and Jenna Kilty, many nieces and nephews, extended family members and friends.

-Edward was the youngest child of the late Nora Regan and Patrick Coffey.
-He was predeceased by his siblings Daniel, John, Mary and Nora.
+Born on Nov.
+27, 1926, Edward was the youngest child of the late Nora Regan and Patrick Coffey, and was predeceased by his siblings Daniel, John, Mary and Nora.
 He was always proud to say he grew up in San Francisco's Mission District, on Florida Street specifically.

 He attended St. Peter's School (Class of 1944), then earned a bachelor's degree in economics at St. Mary's College in Moraga (Class of 1950), an MBA at U.C.
 Berkeley and a teaching credential at the University of San Francisco.
 He served in the Army during World War II and was stationed in the Aleutian Islands.